open-contracting/ocds-index/README.rst

    pip install ocdsindex

-If you are viewing this on GitHub or PyPi, open the `full documentation <https://ocds-index.readthedocs.io/>`__ for additional details.
+If you are viewing this on GitHub or PyPI, open the `full documentation <https://ocds-index.readthedocs.io/>`__ for additional details.

 .. |PyPI Version| image:: https://img.shields.io/pypi/v/ocdsindex.svg
    :target: https://pypi.org/project/ocdsindex/